 Are you hiring?

-We love the overwhelming interest we’ve gotten from our customers for previous job postings and we do keep resumes on file for the future.
-Feel free to share them with us at email@example.com
+We do love the overwhelming interest we’ve gotten from our customers for job postings.
+We are happy to keep resumes on file for the future.
+If you’d like to share your resume with us please send it to email@example.com

 What kinds of positions do you hire for?

 In the past we have looked for full stack developers.
 We are a small company so versatility is important as is motivation.
 Being at least familiar with the product is also important.
 We anticipate continued growth moving forward and will always post any positions to our blog and facebook page.